gstanden/orabuntu-lxc/README.md

 Orabuntu-LXC v6.0-beta AMIDE Edition stands for "Amazon Mult-I-host Docker Enterprise" Edition.

+Orabuntu-LXC v7.0-beta AMIDE Edition stands for "Amazon Mult-I-host LXD Docker Enterprise" Edition (this edition is coming soon)
+Orabuntu-LXC v7.0-beta AMIDE Edition preview of new LXD support features can be found in Master branch v6.13.22-beta AMIDE.

 Orabuntu-LXC is turnkey software for building an entire next-generation container infrastructure spanning multiple hosts, including LXC Linux Containers, Docker containers, VM's, and physical hosts, all running on OpenvSwitch Software Defined Networks (SDNs), all networked to each other, and with container friendly block devices storage (SCST Linux SAN) available for direct-attachment (if needed) to the LXC Linux containers with everything running at bare-metal performance of network, CPU, and storage.

 Orabuntu-LXC BUILDS EVERYTHING itself for the currently supported distros: